toastedbreadandomelette/playground/DS/Documentation/arrays_1d.md

 A basic idea of sqrt decomposition for array of size $n$ is to combine the results of $\sqrt{n}$ blocks in an array of size $\sqrt n$.

 1. Pre-processing.
-The below e.g. are for sum and min function, although the reduce function `q_function` can be different, with parameter as sub-array:
+The below e.g. are for sum and min function, although the reduce function `q_function` or $Q$ can be different, with parameter as sub-array:

 $$
-\textrm{q\_functions} =
+Q =
 \begin{cases}
 \gcd(a_L,\ a_{L+1},\ \ldots,\ a_R),\\
 \max(a_L,\ a_{L+1},\ \ldots,\ a_R),\\